jshirk/jshirk-hugo/content/about.md

 ---

-## What is this blog?

-I think there’s an interesting intersection between technology, theology and methodology.
-I write about those things and how they collide.

-I enjoy experimenting to find new tactics, tools, and techniques to do more that matters.
-I want to share this information so you can learn from my experience (and failures) and become more effective in what you do.
-This isn’t so much a get-rich-quick type of productivity, but more of a slightly-improve-slowly approach.

-I write about Jesus ([theology]((/categories/theology/))), apps and services ([technology]((/categories/technology/))) and how to do things better ([methodology]((/categories/methodology/))).
+I’m a follower of Jesus, husband, and dad, and I live in Ljubljana, Slovenia where I enjoy helping people discover who Jesus is and live in a way that will matter for eternity.
+I’m trying to faithfully **apply the ancient (yet incredibly relevant) teachings of Jesus to a modern world**.
+I love sharing what I’m learning—both to help others and to refine my own thinking.

+When I face a problem, I **analyze it from every angle, seeking God’s perspective, and don’t stop until I find a solution**.
+This shapes how I write, teach, and live.

+In my free time, I enjoy **lifting, hiking, reading, writing, and dabbling on the piano and guitar**.
+More than anything, I’m **working to be present with my wife and kids and live for the eternal instead of the ephemeral**.

+I write because I believe that **faith should be tested, practiced, and proven in real life**—not just talked about.
+Many have abandoned faith because they’ve only seen a **flimsy version of Christianity**, one that hasn’t been **applied thoroughly, tested rigorously, or practiced faithfully**.

+Ultimately, I want my life to **matter to God, to my family, and to the people around me**.
+And if I can help others **think more clearly, pursue wisdom, and live with intention along the way—**even better.

+I write about **pursuing wisdom, mastering the ordinary, and building a meaningful life**.
+This includes:
+- **Following Jesus faithfully**—what it truly means to live out biblical truth in everyday life ([theology]((/categories/theology/))).
+- **Leveraging the right tools**—how technology can serve us, not distract us, in living purposefully ([technology]((/categories/technology/))).
+- **Doing things better**—refining habits, systems, and mindsets to be more effective and intentional ([methodology]((/categories/methodology/))).

 You can subscribe by [email]((http://jshirk.us2.list-manage.com/subscribe?u=494bbc345ee9ac49815fc27f7&id=96f30fa52e)) so you don’t miss a post.

-## Who is this guy?

-I’m a follower of Jesus, husband to the incomparable Niki, proud dad to five growing humans, and I work with [Cru](https://give.cru.org/0642948) in Ljubljana, Slovenia helping people discover who Jesus is and live in a way that will matter for eternity.
-I love helping people leverage all that God has given them.

-I [tweet](http://twitter.com/jshirk) and blog because I like connecting with people and helping others grow in their faith and abilities.
-I like puns and I got one of my better ones made into a [shirt](https://www.flickr.com/photos/busyprinting/4227080733)).
-I traded my 22nd birthday for [clean water](http://mycharitywater.org/jshirk).
-I like Chemex coffee, budgets, reading, and reading while drinking coffee and budgeting.

 ## How can I subscribe?